-- 1) A special resolution may be moved at any general meeting of the Association. - [2] The Secretary must give all members not less than 21 daysdays' notice of the meeting at which a special resolution is to be proposed unless otherwise provided in the Schedule.

-2)[3)] The notice must include the resolution to be proposed and the intention to propose the resolution as a special resolution.
+- (1) A special resolution may be moved at any general meeting of the Association. - (2) The Secretary must give all members not less than 21 days notice of the meeting at which a special resolution is to be proposed unless otherwise provided in the Schedule. - (3) The notice must include the resolution to be proposed and the intention to propose the resolution as a special resolution.

-44.[46.]
 Notice of meetings

-- 1) The Secretary must give a notice under this Part by - a) serving it on a member personally; or - b) sending it by email to a member at the email address provided by the member appearing in the register of members; or - c) publishing it on any social media pages in the name of the Association; or - d) sending it by post to a member at the address of the member appearing in the register of members.
+- (1) The Secretary must give a notice under this Part by - (a) serving it on a member personally; or - (b) sending it by post to a member at the address of the member appearing in the register of members. - (2) If a notice is sent by post under subclause (1)(b), sending of the notice is taken to have been properly effected if the notice is addressed and posted to the member by ordinary prepaid mail.